sormy/ec2-init/README.md

 # ec2-init

-Minimalistic init script that is designed for Gentoo Linux with OpenRC to automatically bootstrap EC2 instances in the way similar to `cloud-init` but without Python dependency (and a lot of other modules pulled by `cloud-init`).
+Minimalistic init script that is designed for Gentoo Linux with OpenRC/Systemd to automatically bootstrap EC2 instances in the way similar to `cloud-init` but without Python dependency (and a lot of other modules pulled by `cloud-init`).